Johnny1Lee/tianchi_loan_project/README.md

 # tianchi_loan_project

-## The project consist of the source code used in the tianchi competition
+## The project consist the source code used in the tianchi competition